Skip to content

 geometry_format = geometry_format.upper()

-# make sure the full output path exists where the data_dir will be saved
+# make sure the full output path exists where the data will be saved

 if not output_parquet.exists():